yuekaizhang/dynamo/components/planner/README.md

 ### Statefile

 The statefile maintains the current state of all running workers and is used by the LocalPlanner to track and modify the deployment.
 It's stored at `~/.dynamo/state/{namespace}.json` (or in the directory specified by `DYN_LOCAL_STATE_DIR`).
-The statefile is automatically created when you run dynamo serve and is cleaned up when the arbiter terminates.
+The statefile is automatically created when you run the frontend with workers and is cleaned up when the arbiter terminates.
 Each worker is identified as `{namespace}_{component_name}` with an optional numeric suffix for additional instances.

 #### Example: Adding and Removing Workers